dutta-alankar/read_gadget_MBII/README.md

 # read_gadget_MBII
-This is a python code to read the binary output of Massive Black II simulation of Khandai et al
+This is a python code to read the binary output (snapshot) of Massive Black II simulation of Khandai et al

 MBII Blocks: